 A dog should never be left alone for more than a few hours.
 If you must leave your dog alone for extended periods, ensure they have plenty of food, water, and a comfortable place to sleep.

-If you’re not home and leave them for 5+ hours daily, you want to consider a dog walker.
-They range in local areas, but having someone come in and take them out, will help with your dog’s anxiety, give them something to look forward to, and make you feel less guilty when you’re not home.
+If you’re not home and leave your dog for 5+ hours daily, you want to consider a dog walker.
+They range in local areas, but having someone come in and take your dog out will help with your dog’s anxiety, give it something to look forward to, and make you feel less guilty when you’re not home.

 Is medication necessary for treating separation anxiety in dogs?